speedment/speedment-doc/pages/enterprise_spring.md

 (The -G argument makes sure that the command is sent as a GET request and not a POST request)

-This will produce the following output (only the first two are shown for brievity):
+This will produce the following output (only the first two elements are shown for brievity):

 ``` json
 [